rodri363/tea/README.md

 ## Installation for Users

 Tea can be installed on any Linux system.
-A script called "take tea" will extract the necessary files to run tea.
-The script also modifies the users ~/.bashrc file, which allows execution of Tea through R.
+A script called "take_tea" will extract the necessary files to run tea.
+The script also modifies the users ~/.bashrc file, which allows execution of Tea through R.  This script can be requested from the developers.